 I am currently an economist working independently, doing a bit of consulting, and trying to pull together a book on central banking.
 This February/March 2018 I am teaching a short module on central banks to 1st year undergraduate economists.
 If you are into LinkedIn, my profile, is here.

 Until August 2017 I was Professor of Economics at the University of Birmingham, teaching MSc International Macro, and researching on optimal monetary policy and business cycles.
 Before that I was Reader in Economics at Bristol for 2 years.
 And before that I worked at the Bank of England for 20 years in the directorate devoted to monetary policy.
-At the BoE I had a variety of roles, including managing the forecast, leading the analysis on the Bank’s Quantitative Easing team, and, latterly, heading a team doing research into applied macro, and delivering advice on monetary strategy and monetary frameworks.
-I left as a Senior Advisor at Head of Division level.
+At the BoE I had a variety of roles, including managing the forecast, leading the economic analysis on the Bank’s Quantitative Easing team, and, latterly, heading a team doing research into applied macro, and delivering advice on monetary strategy and monetary frameworks.
+I left as a Senior Advisor/Head of Division.

-If you are looking for someone to help with a project that overlaps with my expertise, drop me a line via Twitter.
+If you are looking for someone to help with a project, paper, policy idea or university course that overlaps with my expertise, drop me a line via Twitter.